Support Us Button Widget

 Spend enough time in Downtown Austin and you’re bound to see an autonomous vehicle — aka a vehicle roving around without a human in the driver’s seat.

-There are six companies mapping, testing, and driving their AVs on Austin roadways as of December 2024.
+There are five companies mapping, testing, and driving their AVs on Austin roadways as of December 2024.
 They’re able to operate on streets statewide due to regulation from Senate Bill 2205, which took effect in 2017.

 As one of the country’s biggest tech hubs, it makes sense for AVs to flock here.
 Here’s your guide to spotting them.